christopherbolduc/airport-resilience-milton/README.md

 ## Takeaway

 Even within the same storm, airport recovery varied greatly.
-This analysis highlights how **data-driven scoring** can reveal hidden operational strengths and vulnerabilities — and help decision-makers focus recovery efforts more effectively.
+This analysis highlights how **data-driven scoring** can reveal hidden operational strengths and vulnerabilities--and help decision-makers focus recovery efforts more effectively.

 ---